 ‘Virtual Failure’ is a tapestry-like construction made of tens of thousands of coloured dice generated, line by line, by manually emulating the rules of a simple computer binary program.
 The work originates from an interest in the human experience of digital production and the shift away from the material towards the virtual.

-It is part of a recent series of works in which Troika adapt systems and methods, such as computer algorithms or mathematical sequences, that are borrowed from the virtual backbone to our physical world.
-Using everyday materials such as copper and high tech tape or, here, dice to simulate digital sequences, these works are physical reenactments of what is increasingly invisible.
+‘Virtual Failure’ is part of a recent series of works in which Troika adapt systems and methods, such as computer algorithms or mathematical sequences that are borrowed from the digital backbone of our physical world.
+Using everyday materials to simulate digital sequences, these works are physical reenactments of what is increasingly invisible.
 They merge a process of making – close to traditions of ‘handmade’ automatism – and a mathematical kind of chance inspired by probability theory and protocols more frequent in geometric abstraction.

 Not unlike Vera Molnar’s abstract geometrical and systematically determined paintings, Troika arrive at these logically-derived compositions by setting initial conditions - here the choice and order of the first row of coloured dice - and then by introducing an unpredictable element - here a evolutionary algorithm - from which the unexpected emerges.

 By pairing dice, a symbol for fate, with a scientific computational system, ‘Virtual Failure’ is a homage to twentieth-century artistic recourses to chance and systems of order based on random decisions, including those of Marcel Duchamp mock-scientific procedures - ‘3 Standard Stoppages’ – that subverted scientific rationalism and questioned the status quo of the processes underlying the scientific worldview.